zoot101/snapraid-daily/README.md

 errors are detected during the touch.

-The output is monitored for errors and if any are detected, the script will exit, send a notification email to the user or call the notification hook and attach the output of the log created with the "-l" argument to SnapRAID.
+The output is monitored for errors and if any are detected, the script will exit, send a notification email to the user or call the notification hooks and attach the output of the log created with the "-l" argument to SnapRAID.

 The idea here is that one can quickly know what the error is via the notification email alone.